 After a long day of Saskatoon berry picking, it’s time to fantasize about what you’ll make with all those delicious berries!
 I’ve rounded up my favourite Saskatoon berry pie, muffins, cake and more for your baking pleasure.

 P.S.
-If this is your first time picking and cleaning Saskatoon berries, or any berries for that matter, you’ll want to head on over to my post about How to Pick, Clean and Process Berries, as well as my little meditation on why you’ll find me in the berry patch every summer.
+If this is your first time picking and cleaning Saskatoon berries, or any berries for that matter, you’ll want to head on over to my post about how to freeze Saskatoon berries, as well as my little meditation on why you’ll find me in the berry patch every summer.

 What is a Saskatoon Berry?